 In-Water Work and Diversions:

-Except for Wildfire or Response Activities, Category B Dischargers shall notify the Water Board at least forty-eight (48) hours prior to initiating work in any stream channel regardless of whether there is standing or flowing water.
+Except for Urgent Response Activities, Category B Dischargers shall notify the Water Board at least forty-eight (48) hours prior to initiating work in any stream channel regardless of whether there is standing or flowing water.
 Notification may be delivered via written notice, email, or other verifiable means.

-For projects involving planned work in water or stream diversions, a water quality monitoring plan shall be submitted to the Water Board for approval at least 30 days in advance of any discharge to the affected water body.
-This plan must be provided as early as possible for Wildfire or Response Activities and no later than 30 days after the diversion is initiated.
+For projects involving planned work in water or stream diversions, a water quality monitoring plan shall be submitted to the Water Board for approval at least thirty (30) days in advance of any discharge to the affected water body.
+This plan must be provided as early as possible for Wildfire or Urgent Response Activities and no later than thirty (30) days after the diversion is initiated.

 Water quality monitoring shall be conducted in accordance with the approved plan.

+If water drafting is part of project activities, the Discharger shall avoid impacts to bed, bank and channel and, if applicable, shall use a fish screen and ensure that the fish screen criteria are consistent with National Oceanic and Atmospheric Administration’s Fish Screening Criteria for Anadromous Salmonids.

-Within seven (7) working days following completion of work in waters of the state, an In-Water Work and Diversions Water Quality Monitoring Report shall be provided to Water Board staff.
+Within seven (7) working days following completion of work in all waters of the state, an In-Water Work and Diversions Water Quality Monitoring Report shall be provided to Water Board staff.

-Project Modifications: Project modifications may require an amendment of project documentation to maintain coverage under this General Order.
-Category B Dischargers shall give advance notice to Water Board staff if project implementation as described in the materials submitted with the NOI is altered in any way or by the imposition of subsequent permit conditions by any local, state or federal regulatory authority by submitting a Modifications to Project Report.
+Project Modifications: Modifications to Category B Project Activities that include in-water work and that render avoidance, minimization, or mitigation of impacts to waters of the state infeasible, including those due to other agency permit conditions, require submission of a Modifications to Project Report before deviating from activities authorized in an NOA.
+Such modifications may necessitate amending the NOA to maintain coverage under this General Order.

 Fees

 The fee amount for individual projects authorized under this Order is determined by California Code of Regulations, title 23, section 2200.
 (Cal.
 Code of Regs., tit., 3833, subd. (b)(3); Wat.
 Code, §13260, subd. (d).)
 Category A projects are not subject to fees.
 (Wat.
 Code, § 13269.)
 For Category B projects that include discharges of dredged or fill material, fees shall be calculated in accordance with section 2200, subdivision (a)(4).
-For projects that do not include discharges of dredged or fill materials, fees shall be calculated in accordance with section 2200, subdivision (a), Threat to Water Quality Category 3 and Complexity Category C, Discharge to Land or Surface Waters.
+For projects that do not include discharges of dredged or fill materials, fees shall be calculated in accordance with section 2200, co-subdivision (a), Threat to Water Quality Category 3 and Complexity Category C, Discharge to Land or Surface Waters.
 Note that fees are periodically adjusted.
 Dischargers should confirm the correct fee amount prior to submitting payment.

 Public Notice

-The applicable Water Board will give public notice of an NOI at least twenty-one (21) days before taking action on the NOI.
-If a Wildfire or Response Activity requires that an NOA be issued in less than 21 days, public notice shall be provided as much in advance of issuance as possible, but no later than simultaneously with issuance of the NOA.
+The applicable Water Board will give public notice of an NOI for a project that includes discharges of dredge or fill material at least twenty-one (21) days before taking action on the NOI; if a Wildfire or Urgent Response Activity requires that an NOA be issued in less than 21 days, public notice shall be provided as much in advance of issuance as possible, but no later than simultaneously with issuance of the NOA.

 Dispute Resolution